- Success stories

 In recent years there has been a great deal of speculation about the pre-agricultural diet and what type of diet is best for the genetic heritage that evolution has given us.
 What we can tell you is that the humans have a herbivore type gut, very similar to that of apes and monkeys.
 The relatively smaller size of the human gut can be attributed to our long evolutionary history of cooking food, which reduces the digestive work required.
 More in Humans are Herbivores.

 Animal protein foods not only lead to a less favourable gut microbiome but their constituents can also damage the gut lining.
 Some of these such as saturated fat and endotoxins have a direct inflammatory effect while other such as methionine and carnitine produce inflammatory bacterial products.
 The loss of the bulking effect of dietary fibre further contributes to these effects.
 When the gut lining, which is only one cell thick, is damaged by this combination of “bad” gut microbiome and animal protein foods it loses it integrity and leaks like a sieve.
 Potential allergens and proteins that may trigger autoimmune disease are then able to pass into the blood stream.
 This state is known as “Leaky gut syndrome” and is thought by some to be responsible for many diseases including auto-immune diseases.
+Note the correct medical term for ‘leaky gut’ is ‘increased intestinal permeability’, a recognised feature of inflammatory bowel and coeliac disease.
 More in Leaky gut syndrome (under construction).

 Many individuals suffering from gut problems protest at the suggestion that their overall diet could be causing the problem.
 After all, they may be lean and healthy and following the advice of experts to eat more fish, chicken, yoghurt and olive oil, whilst restricting carbohydrates.
 What’s more, the gut problems may not have followed a change in diet.
 The onset of gut problems may be delayed for months or years following a change in diet or a habitual low starch diet.
 There may be a tipping point, an irreversible shift to one side of a precarious balance in an already stressed system that follows some event such a course of antibiotics (see Blaser 2011) or an episode of gastroenteritis.
 Once the gut bacteria and gut lining have gone past this tipping point they may not readily recover due to positive feedback mechanisms which maintain the new dysfunctional state.

 A whole foods plant based diet is part of the solution for most gut problems.
 Having said this, we wish to make it clear that none of the information we provide is intended to be taken as medical advice and that persistent gut symptoms should be assessed by a qualified health practitioner.
-There are some resources below that may interest those who have been diagnosed with Crohns disease, Diverticular disease or Ulcerative colitis.
+If you have Crohn’s disease, Diverticular disease or Ulcerative colitis you might find it interesting to look at the resources, including Success Stories on our page Inflammatory Bowel Disease – Ulcerative Colitis and Crohn’s Disease.

 The transition to a whole foods plant based diet may be problematic for some.
 It can take several months to adapt to the higher dietary fibre content and greater bulk of whole plant foods.
 Focusing on increasing the intake of starchy foods (eg grains, potatoes) may be better tolerated than trying to eat large amounts of fruits and raw vegetables.
-The FODMAP information may assist in choosing a less gassy range of whole plant foods during this transition phase but is likely to be less of an issue in the long term.
-Legumes in particular may need to be introduced gradually – which may mean abandoning the standard plate model of a “protein” food comprising a quarter of the plate.
-There is plenty of protein in the rest of the plate.
+The FODMAP information may assist in choosing a less gassy range of whole plant foods during this transition phase.
+Legumes, for example, may need to be introduced gradually – which may mean abandoning the standard plate model of a “protein” food comprising a quarter of the plate.
+There is plenty of protein in the food on the rest of the plate.

 - McDougall, J. A. (2006).
 Dr. McDougall’s Digestive Tune-Up.
 Summertown, Tenn.: Healthy Living Publications (book)